rlisle/Patriot-Alexa-Skill/README.md

 # Patriot-Alexa-Skill
-This skill provides an example for creating a skill that communicates with Patriot devices via the particle.io cloud.
+This Alexa skill provides interactive voice control of Patriot devices.
+It is intended to be used in conjunction with the Patriot smart home skill.

+It provides the ability to define and use activities to control devices.
+Device states can be dynamically added and editing to activities.

+It uses account linking to connect to your Particle.io account.